amanpreet8507/100-days-of-code/r1-log.md

 Advanced Javascript Functions

 ### R1D2
-Added html code for new bandsite project started on today
+Added html code for new bandsite project (branch-> sprint1) started on today

 ### R1D3
 Added basic sass code and partials to use for website